cgwire/kitsu/docs/customization-production/README.md

 # Production Customization

-## Select specific Task Status for a production
+## Select Specific Task Status for a Production

 On the **Navigation Menu**, choose on the drop-down menu the **Setting**.